tonysla/Easy-And-Fun-With-BeautifulSoup/README.md

 # Easy And Fun With BeautifulSoup.

-Web scraping Yahoo Finance page collecting stock data
+Web scraping Yahoo Finance page to collect stock data.

 ## Packages Used
   - re